 Before the potato was introduced to Europe and other parts of the world, the most popular root vegetable was the parsnip.
-Even today, those who want a non-potato starch in their diets can use parsnips as a good substitute.
+Even today, those who want a non-potato starch in their meals can use parsnips as a good substitute.

 Parsnips grow in cooler climates because frost is needed to develop their flavor.
 They are a favorite crop in areas with short growing seasons.
 They are richer in nutrients than carrots; especially rich in potassium.